S-higss/Network-Insight-Tools/README.md

     Exiting tool.
 Goodbye!
     ```

-## ライセンス
+## License

-このプロジェクトはMITライセンスの下で公開されています．詳細については `LICENSE` ファイルを参照してください．（もし `LICENSE` ファイルを別途作成する場合は，この行を残してください．なければ削除可）
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.
+(If a `LICENSE` file is to be created separately, keep this line.
+Otherwise, it can be removed.)